adrianmejias/pagespeed-for-slackers/README.md

 ## AWS Lamda Installation

-Once the app is working in the *Testing* section, you can package up your app for uploading to AWS Lambda with the `npm build` command.
+Once the app is working in the *Testing* section, you can package up your app for uploading to AWS Lambda with the `npm run-script build` command.
 This will create a zip file that may  be invoked to AWS via the following command:

 ```bash
 aws lambda invoke --invocation-type RequestResponse \